watsonmw/fe2-intro/amiga/readme.txt

   Escape     - Exit
   Left Mouse - Exit

-Somewhat OS friendly, multitasking is still enabled.
+Somewhat OS friendly, multi-tasking is still enabled.
 But stop any music players before starting as it trounces audio registers.